-(Defrost): Pressing this button directs most of the air to the windshield and the side window outlets, with some air directed to the floor outlets.
-In this mode, the system will automatically turn off recirculation and run the air-conditioning compressor, unless the outside temperature 40°F (4°C).
-Recirculation cannot be selected while in the defrost mode.
+(Defrost): This mode directs most of the air to the windshield and the side window vents, with only a little air directed to the floor vents.
+In this mode, the system will automatically force outside air into your vehicle.
+There is a 5 minute timer linked to this function.
+The recirculation mode cannot be selected while in the defrost mode.
+The air conditioning compressor will run automatically in this setting, unless the outside temperature is below 40°F (4°C).